Facts

 Thermal capacity - 180 MW

-Energy source - natural gas, woodchips
+Energy source - woodchips, natural gas

 Latvenergo AS holds a 51% share in Liepājas enerģija SIA.
-The company ensures generation, transmission, distribution and trade of thermal energy in the city of Liepaja as well as generation of electricity in cogeneration mode.
-The priority fuel for energy generation is woodchips, which account for 76% of the fuel balance of 2021.
-In 2021, a new container-type chip boiler house complex was built in Liepāja.
-The new facilities will provide heat to 55 sites in Karosta.
-To attract new customers in South Kurzeme, the company has expanded its range of services to include installation and maintenance of individual heating units.
-In 2021, the Liepaja plants generated 272 GWh of thermal energy and 22 GWh of electricity.
-Contracts have been concluded for the connection of 19 new objects to district heating networks with a total planned capacity of 3.7 MW.
+The company ensures the generation, transmission, distribution, and trade of thermal energy in the city of Liepaja as well as the generation of electricity in cogeneration mode.
+The primary fuel for energy generation is woodchips, which account for 87% of the fuel balance of 2023.
+In 2023, the Liepaja plants generated 241 GWh of thermal energy and 16 GWh of electricity.
+Contracts have been concluded for the connection of 18 new objects to the district heating networks with a total planned capacity of 6.2 MW.
+46 new contracts for the servicing of 48 heating units were concluded, five heating units were installed, and nine contracts for the delivery and installation of individual heating units were concluded.
+At the end of the year the total number of sites was around 1.2 thousand, with a total capacity of around 300 MW.
+The company’s newest woodchip boiler house with a capacity of 4 MW was launched in October 2023.
+It provides heating to 15 apartment buildings, Liepāja Regional Hospital, and one commercial site.

 Ainazi WPP